Get 50% off your first two months of accountancy heaven!

-While the latter doesn’t quite hold the same excitement that surrounds the start of a real New Year, it’s worth making some financial resolutions to ensure the 16/17 annum is one of your best yet.
+While the latter doesn’t quite hold the same excitement that surrounds the start of a real New Year, it’s worth making some financial resolutions to ensure the 2021/22 tax year is one of your best yet.

 By knowing your allowable business expenses, you can actively lower your profit.
 This will, in turn, reduce the amount of tax you pay and increase the amount of money that stays in your pocket.
 Claiming every single expense you’re entitled to – whether it’s office pens or a new computer – will leave you better off than just paying for them out of your own pocket.

 You can claim a wide range of business expenses, including: